 The second year as I was switching my wardrobe out, I began to give more thought to what I was putting back.
 Would I wear this item?
 Is it in good shape and ready to wear?
 I began to put more thought into what I would be wearing each season, and eventually, became a more discerning shopper too.
 Also inspired by that Madison Avenue boutique, I started to organize my closet by color, clothes type and length.

 These days, I get such a thrill when I look at my curated and neat wardrobe.
 Actually, I think it gives me too much satisfaction, but you know what, I would never have gotten here if I tried to hard-knuckle it and become an extreme minimalist or ignored the fact that, like it or not, I’m a little obsessed with clothes.
 By going for what I wanted, more order and less housework, I was able to find a way to develop what I call a semi-minimalist wardrobe.

 If you’re interested in some level of minimalism but love clothes/fashion as I do, the semi-minimalist approach might be the way to bring order to your closets without freaking out too much about giving up things you may not be ready to let go of.
 Later, you might decide to become a minimalist, or not.

-But first, watch makeup artist, Sanni Sorma’s tips for deciding what items you should get rid of.
+But starting now, with whichever approach is best for you, let makeup artist, Sanni Sorma’s tips for deciding what items you should get rid — now or eventually — inspire you.